pagkly/Zed/Investopedia3/Vertical Analysis The Basics.md

 ## Vertical vs. Horizontal Analysis

-Another form of financial statement analysis used in ratio analysis is horizontal analysis or [trend analysis](https://www.investopedia.com/terms/t/trendanalysis.asp).
+Another form of financial statement analysis used in ratio analysis is horizontal analysis or [[trend analysis]](https://www.investopedia.com/terms/t/trendanalysis.asp).
 This is where ratios or line items in a company's financial statements are compared over a certain period of time by choosing one year's worth of entries as a baseline, while every other year represents percentage differences in terms of changes to that baseline.

 For example, the amount of cash reported on the balance sheet on December 31 of 2018, 2017, 2016, 2015, and 2014 will be expressed as a percentage of the December 31, 2014, amount.
 Instead of dollar amounts, you might see 141, 135, 126, 118, and 100.